bloom-lang/bud/doc/bfs.md

 In this document we'll use what we've learned to build a piece of systems software using Bloom.
-The libraries that ship with BUD provide many of the building blocks we'll need to create a distributed, ``chunked'' filesystem in the style of the Google Filesystem(GFS): a key-value store, nonce generation, and a heartbeat protocol.
+The libraries that ship with BUD provide many of the building blocks we'll need to create a distributed, ``chunked'' filesystem in the style of the Google Filesystem(GFS): a key-value store([[https://github.com/bloom-lang/bud-sandbox/blob/master/kvs/kvs.rb]]), nonce generation, and a heartbeat protocol.

 [[gist: 880009]]